Sprint Retrospective Questions: 10 that actually help

 The What Went Well Retrospective👍

-The “What Went Well” retrospective is probably the most popular or well-known among all the ideas for retrospectives.
-It is based on the pattern we find in many other retrospectives, but simply without all the gimmickry around it.
-Looking at the last sprint cycle, these 3 questions are asked:
+The “What Went Well” retrospective is probably the most popular or well-known among all retrospective ideas.
+Looking back at the last sprint cycle, these 3 questions are asked:

 What Went Well Retro 👍